Hornbill-Docs/esp-config/esp-config/organizational-data/sites.md

 ## How sites are used
 * A user can be associated to a site to help identify the location of that user.
-* Sites can be associated to Company Groups defined within the organization structure.
+* Sites can only be associated to Company Groups defined within the organization structure.
 * Identify the location of an asset in Service Manager
 * Define site based services
 * Create analytics based on site